 Myrcene

 Myrcene is the most-common terpene in modern cannabis and the dominant aromatic in mangoes, hops, and lemongrass.
 Mango-musky on the nose, slightly herbal on the back end.
 Myrcene is the terpene most directly tied to the classic "couch lock" feeling.
-It is sedating in higher concentrations and is part of why mango-forward strains feel heavier on the body than citrus-forward ones, even at the same THC percentage.
-In Master Kush specifically, myrcene contributes body-relaxing, slightly sedating, classic indica-feel.
+It reads heavier in higher concentrations and is part of why mango-forward strains feel heavier on the body than citrus-forward ones, even at the same THC percentage.
+In Master Kush specifically, myrcene contributes body-relaxing, heavy, classic indica-feel.

 Limonene

 Limonene is the bright citrus-rind terpene that shows up in lemons, oranges, and grapefruit.
-It is associated with mood elevation, stress reduction, and a clear-headed kind of euphoria.
+It is associated with a bright, uplifting, clear-headed character.
 Limonene-dominant strains tend to feel daytime-friendly - uplifting without the racing-thoughts edge that pure-sativa terpinolene can trigger.
 In Master Kush specifically, limonene contributes mood-elevating, clear-headed euphoria, daytime-friendly.

 Caryophyllene

-Caryophyllene is the only terpene known to also act as a cannabinoid - it binds CB2 receptors, the same receptors targeted for inflammation and pain.
+Caryophyllene is the only terpene known to also act as a cannabinoid - it also interacts with CB2 receptors.
 It tastes peppery and spicy, the same compound that gives black pepper its bite.
-Caryophyllene-heavy strains tend to feel anti-inflammatory and supportive on muscle tension, even when THC is moderate.
-In Master Kush specifically, caryophyllene contributes anti-inflammatory, muscle-supportive, anxiety-easing at lower doses.
+Caryophyllene-heavy strains tend to read warm and grounding on the body, even when THC is moderate.
+In Master Kush specifically, caryophyllene contributes peppery, warm, grounding on the body.

 Beyond the top three dominant terpenes, Master Kush typically tests positive for a handful of minor terpenes in trace amounts: alpha-bisabolol, geraniol, terpineol, and others depending on the cultivar and the growing conditions.
 These do not show up in dominant aromatics but they contribute to the full-spectrum feel of the flower, often described as the "entourage effect" - the idea that whole-plant cannabis feels different from the same THC dose delivered as an isolate, because the minor terpenes and minor cannabinoids modify the experience.